15 Strategies to Increase CPA Exam Pass Rates

 As influencers in the lives of accounting students every day, it is our responsibility to close this gap and show students how to actually pass the CPA exam and if they are afraid of failure, show them you can overcome it.

-It's also important that if they are worried about student loans and other expenses that investing in the right studytools and materials to take the CPA exam are crucial and they are worth the investment.
+It's also important that if they are worried about costs that investing in the right study tools and materials to take the CPA exam are crucial and worth the investment.
+With the new alternative licensure pathway removing the 150-hour education requirement in many states, the financial barrier to entry is lower than ever.

 After having the privilege of working with thousands of CPA candidates across the globe I have discovered 15 proven strategies to motivating and encouraging students to do the right thing and take (and pass) the CPA exam that you can begin implementing today in your class in as little as 5 minutes.